-The day-to-day work of IPRT is carried out by a team of five staff, along with our expert board.
+The day-to-day work of IPRT is carried out by a team of four staff, along with our expert board.

 Fíona Ní Chinnéide: Executive Director